pascalmcme/pands-project-2021/README.md

 | Iris-virginica | 50.0  | 6.59 | 0.64 | 4.9 | 6.23 | 6.5 | 6.9 | 7.9 |
 |                |       |      |      |     |      |     |     |     |

 The summary statistics are an alternative method to showing how these measurements vary across the different types of iris.
-Looking at the group means, we can see the difference in the average measurements is typically within one or two centimetres.
+Looking at the group means, we can see the difference in the average measurements, across groups, is typically within one or two centimetres.